-Half of projects in the current GBFF portfolio are implemented (at least partially) in LDCs and/or SIDS.

-The allocation to LDCs and SIDS currently stands at 36%, equaling the portfolio target set for the GBFF (see Figure 6).
-A total of 13 projects are implemented in LDCs, including the regional project in Central Africa that involves the Central African Republic.
+Half of the projects in the current GBFF portfolio are implemented (at least partially) in LDCs and/or SIDS.
+The allocation to LDCs and SIDS currently stands at 36%, equaling the portfolio target set for the GBFF (see Figure 6).10 A total of 13 projects are implemented in LDCs, including the regional project in Central Africa that involves the Central African Republic.
 LDCs are allocated 12% of the total GBFF resources programmed.
-Meanwhile, 9 projects are implemented in SIDS and they represent 12% of the total GBFF resources programmed.
+Meanwhile, 9 projects are implemented in SIDS, representing 12% of the total GBFF resources programmed.

-&lt;sup>9 From highest to lowest: Indonesia, Brazil, Mexico, Colombia, Madagascar, India, China, Philippines, Peru, South
+9 From highest to lowest: Indonesia, Brazil, Mexico, Colombia, Madagascar, India, China, Philippines, Peru, South Africa.

-&lt;sup>10 The progress towards the additional 3 percentage point is to be reviewed three years after the ratification of the GBFF as per allocation policies.
+10 The progress towards the additional 3 percentage point is to be reviewed three years after the ratification of the GBFF as per allocation policies.